Henry Clay Pate was the leader of a gang of border ruffians during the territorial struggles of Kansas.

 “The longer we submit to the blasting monopoly of the northern merchants, the more difficult will it be to cast off the yoke of oppression under which we live.”

 He was particularly bitter in his denunciations of the Free-State advocates.
-He commanded a detachment of the Territorial Militia which was organized under Governor Wilson Shannon’s call, most of this militia being composed of citizens of southern states.
+He commanded a detachment of the Territorial Militia, organized under Governor Wilson Shannon’s call, most of which was composed of citizens of the southern states.

-After five pro-slavery settlers were brutally murdered by John Brown as part of the Pottawatomie Massacre in 1856, Pate set out to capture Brown.
-Pate and his men caught up with Brown near Palmyra in Douglas County on June 2, 1856 and the two sides began to fight.
+After John Brown brutally murdered five pro-slavery settlers as part of the Pottawatomie Massacre in 1856, Pate set out to capture Brown.
+Pate and his men caught up with Brown near Palmyra in Douglas County on June 2, 1856, and the two sides began to fight.
 Known as the Battle of Black Jack, Brown and another free stater, Colonel Edwin V. Sumner, captured Pate along with some of his troops who surrendered without much resistance.
-Sumner released Pate on June 8th.
+Sumner released Pate on June 8.

-The following September he again became warlike and wrote to Governor John Geary that he would organize and command the settlers of Lykins (Miami) County, “for the protection of the polls,” if the governor would give him a commission.
+The following September, he became warlike again.
+He wrote to Governor John Geary that he would organize and command the settlers of Lykins (Miami) County, “for the protection of the polls,” if the governor would give him a commission.
 To this proposal, Governor Geary responded:

-This was not to Pate’s liking, as it was not the “bonafide” settlers he wanted to protect but the voters who would come over from Missouri to carry the election, as they had done on previous occasions.
-Finding that the governor would not aid his scheme, he dropped out of Kansas affairs.
+This was not to Pate’s liking, as he wanted to protect not the “bona fide” settlers but the voters who would come over from Missouri to carry the election, as they had done on previous occasions.
+Finding that the governor would not aid his scheme, he withdrew from Kansas affairs.

 A re-creation of the Battle of Black Jack in which Pearson fought with John Brown.
 Photo courtesy Baldwin City Signal.

-When the Civil War broke out, he enlisted in the Confederate Army and rose to Lieutenant Colonel of the 5th Virginia Calvary.
+When the Civil War broke out, he enlisted in the Confederate Army and rose to the rank of Lieutenant Colonel in the 5th Virginia Cavalry.

 Also See: